 – Christa Lehnert-Schroth (1992)

 Scoliosis treatment should not be a one-size-fits-all approach.
 This is why education is the foundation of every Scoliosis 3DC program.
-We specifically teach each patient about their unique curve pattern.
+We specifically teach each patient about their unique curve pattern and address scoliosis in three dimensions.
 In order to effect change, patients must understand the hows and whys of what they are learning.
 We pride ourselves on our commitment to teach and empower each patient and to improve their scoliosis in simple ways that they can continue to use throughout their life.

 Who is a candidate for our Schroth method treatment?